YannChansigaud/TimeOBJ/README.txt

 - get() allow to get back values stored

-All values are stored in this format :
+All values are uint16_t and stored in this format :
 - YEAR    : number of year counted
 - DAY     :  -        days  -
 - HOUR    :  -        hours